stone-payments/ansible-role-vsts-agent/README.md

-A role to install and configure the VSTS-agent (Microsoft Visual Studio Team Services Build and Release Agent) for RedHat Enterprise 7.2+
+A role to install and configure the VSTS-agent (Microsoft Visual Studio Team Services Build and Release Agent) for RedHat Enterprise 7.2+ and Debian OS Family